Abiji-2020/Group-Watch/README.md

 In this project it is added react and node.js and express for the working of it.

 It is run on the MERN Stack

+-- Currently updating this project in alphine js to reduce the size and to improve the connectivity